AwdotiaRomanowna/WhatTheHack-1/033-OSSDatabaseMigration/Coach/00-prereqs.md

     kubectl -n {infrastructure.namespace goes here} logs deploy/contosopizza
 ```

 * Google ReCaptcha will not work by default which means they will not be able to register as a user in the application.
 The attendee will need to generate their own.
-The instructions are here: https://github.com/pzinsta/pizzeria
+The instructions are here: https://github.com/pzinsta/pizzeria.
+The IP address for each web application will need to be registered as a domain in Google reCaptcha.

 * The approximate cost for this hack is about $15/day:
     AKS: $90/month